 Plugins are a security and performance problem for Firefox users.
 NPAPI plugins are an obsolete technology, and Mozilla has been moving toward a Web which doesn't need plugins.
 The last remaining NPAPI plugin, Adobe Flash, has announced an end-of-life plan.
 To support the transition away from Flash, Firefox is working with other browsers to progressively and carefully make Flash usage less common.
 Below is the roadmap of past and future support for plugins in Firefox.

 - Starting with Firefox 47 in June 2016, all plugins other than Adobe Flash are click-to-activate.
 Users choose which sites are allowed to activate each plugin.
-In addition, the 64-bit Firefox for Windows only supports the Flash plugin.
+In addition, the 64-bit version of Firefox for Windows only supports the Flash plugin.

 - Starting with Firefox 52 in March 2017, plugins other than Adobe Flash are no longer supported in Firefox.
-Firefox Extended Support Release 52 will continue to support non-Flash plugins until early 2018.
+Firefox Extended Support Release 52 continued to support non-Flash plugins until mid-2018.